 Some hen party ideas are designed for massive groups who can split astronomical costs.
 (Yes, we have seen trips to Bali or plans for groups of 50!)

-We know there’s a cost of living crisis, and not everyone will be able to make it to a hen party.
-The last thing the beautiful bride-to-be needs is the fret and worry about not being able to fill a castle with mates or having just a couple of you shouldering a hefty bill.
+We know there’s a cost-of-living crisis, and the last thing the beautiful bride-to-be needs is to worry about not being able to fill a castle with her mates or having just a couple of you shouldering a hefty bill.

 Enter these fantastic hen party ideas for small groups.

 Without tonnes of people to entertain, the hen party can have a much more chilled vibe.
-Consider hiring a whole property with AirBnB or a cottage if budgets allow, then with the extra spending money, have some extra fun!
-A silent disco set up runs at about £100 for an evening and keeps neighbours happy and your guests enjoying the night.
+Consider organising an Airbnb then with the extra spending money, have some extra fun!
+A silent disco set up runs at about £100 for an evening and keeps your guests partying away whilst maintaining your neighbour’s sanity and happiness.

 If you ice skated as a child, you may have forgotten how fun it can be.
-Most towns have a rink, and you can book right on if you are a small group to a party or disco event.
+Most towns have a rink, and as a small group you’ll be able to glide right into the next party or disco event.
 Grab some hen party outfits or brand some coats or goodies with a photo of the bride and get skating!
 The cafes are never that great on site, so why not arrange a taxi pick up for after to whizz you back to a base camp before getting changed to head out on solid ground?

-Whether the bride-to-be loves footloose and WHAM or is more into MCR, Taking Back Sunday and Brand New, a tribute evening or an emo night could be the ideal evening out for your small group hen party!
+Whether the bride-to-be loves footloose and WHAM or is more into MCR and Taking Back Sunday, a tribute evening or an emo night could be the ideal evening out for your small group hen party!
 Grab a table and a few pitchers, and steadily get louder and louder.
 Have a search on Skiddle for the Black Parade for emo nights, or Eventbrite for tribute nights, or scan Facebook Events.

 A night or two in a canvas hideaway, and you’re likely to come away feeling refreshed, not drained.